+Previous chapters have explained classes and grammars.
 A role is another type of package.
-Like classes, a role can contain methods (including named regexes) and attributes.
+Like classes and grammars, a role can contain methods (including named regexes) and attributes.
 However, a role cannot stand on its own; you cannot instantiate a role.
-To use a role, you must incorporate it into an object, class, or, as we'll see in later chapters, a grammar.
+To use a role, you must incorporate it into an object, class, or grammar.